millerk22/brexit-tie-decay/Data/README.md

 hashtag.pkl -- python pickle file that contains python dictionary of (key, value) pairs as (source, {source_hashtags}). 'source' is the Twiter handle and the value is a set of the unique hashtags that the person has used throughout the timeline of our dataset.

-w1.csv -- Nodes of week 1 subcommunities find by mapequation, followed by subcommunities, with remain neutral or leave assigned.
+w[n].csv -- Nodes of week n subcommunities find by mapequation, followed by subcommunities containing nodes, with remain neutral or leave assigned to the subcommunities.